sxxb/rubytest/_files/2021-developmenteconomics-notes.md

       - Informal credit markets usually have higher interest rates and are less likely to be regulated to prevent usury.
       - There is less oversight and regulation in general
       - The potential high cost to get an informal lender to trust a potential borrower if they do not already have some kind of social connection.
-    - Lenders genearlly only lend as a secondary source of income.
+    - Lenders generally only lend as a secondary source of income.
 Their primary roles as a business owner or landlord are often complementary to observing borrower behaviour which benefits both parties by reducing costs and risk.
     - Some informal lenders may have geographic monopolies (that are enforced but also likely arise from convenience) which reduces competition, driving up interest rates.
       - Also, many lenders appear to be unwilling to lend to anyone who goes to more than one lender.
 This may be a cartel-like behaviour to preserve geographic monopolies or a self-interested decision reflected some risk if someone borrows from multiple people and offers the same collateral to multiple lenders.